L\'evy-Khintchine Structure Enables Fast-Forwardable Lindbladian Simulation: Abstract

 \section{Abstract}

 Simulation of open quantum systems is an area of active research in quantum algorithms.
 In this work, we revisit the connection between Markovian open-system dynamics and averages of Hamiltonian real-time evolutions, which we refer to as Hamiltonian twirling channels.
-Focusing on the class of Lindbladians with a single Hermitian jump operator $H$ recently studied in Shang et al. (arXiv:2510.06759), we show that the time-$t$ evolution map can be expressed exactly a Gaussian twirl over the unitary orbit ${\{\mathrm{e}^{-\mathrm{i} Hs}\}}_{s\in\mathbb{R}}$.
-This structural insight allows us to design a fast-forwarding algorithm for Lindbladian simulation that achieves diamond-norm error $\varepsilon$ with time complexity $O\big(\sqrt{t\log(1/\varepsilon)}\big)$---matching the performance of Shang et al.\ while requiring no auxiliary registers or controlled operations.
-The resulting ancilla-free and control-free algorithm is therefore more amenable to near-term experimental implementation.
-By purifying the Gaussian twirl procedure and performing a conjugate measurement, we derive a continuous-variable quantum phase estimation algorithm.
-In addition, by applying the L\'evy-Khintchine representation theorem, we clarify when and how a dissipative dynamics can be realized using Hamiltonian twirling channels.
-Guided by the general theory, we explore Hamiltonian twirling with compound Poisson distributions and their potential algorithmic implications.
+By applying the L\'evy-Khintchine representation theorem, we clarify when and how a dissipative dynamics can be realized using Hamiltonian twirling channels.
+Guided by the general theory, we explore Hamiltonian twirling with Gaussian, compound Poisson and symmetric stable distributions and their algorithmic implications.
+These give wide classes of Lindbladians that can be simulated in $\Theta(t^{1/\alpha})$ Hamiltonian simulation time \emph{without any extra ancilla or other quantum gates} for $1\le \alpha \le 2$.
+Moreover, we prove that these time complexities are asymptotically \emph{optimal} using an information theoretic approach, which, to the best of our knowledge, is the \emph{first} result of lower bounds on fast-forwarding simulation algorithms.